dror27/dk-shack/vol2/songs/en/Footsteps Of Your Mind.md

 “She's quite perplexing”, one of them says\
 As he chafes his collar, he’s out of phase\
 \
-'Cause you've got no recall\
+'Cause she's got no recall\
 Know nothing at all\
-You're about to fall ...\
+You're about to fall\
-Here comes the call:\
+Here comes the call\
 \
 But I can’t bring back the summer\
 I can’t hug you from afar\